Quickstart

 Extractor](https://tubelab.net/video-extractor) and copy the channel ID.

-### Search for outliers from your competitors
+### Searching for outliers from your competitors and adjacent niches

 ## Analysis